Pseudohypoaldosteronism: Treatment

-In contrast, PHA2 (Gordon's syndrome) requires salt restriction and use of thiazide diuretics to block sodium chloride reabsorption and normalise blood pressure and serum potassium.
+PHA2 requires salt restriction and use of thiazide diuretics to block sodium chloride reabsorption and normalise blood pressure and serum potassium.

+Risks

+Pregnancy risks

+As of 2018, at least seven reported cases of severe metabolic acidosis occurring during pregnancy have been reported in PHA2 patients.

+A study in 2023 also described a patient with severe preeclampsia later being diagnosed with PHA2D associated with chronic hyperkalemia and hyperchloremic metabolic acidosis.
+The twin babies were born healthy and discharged from the hospital.

+Other risks

+One study noted that severe hypercalciuria from untreated PHA2 resulted in kidney stones, and osteoporosis in some patients.

 History

-This syndrome was first described by Cheek and Perry in 1958.
+PHA1 was first described by Cheek and Perry in 1958.

 Later pediatric endocrinologist Aaron Hanukoglu reported that there are two independent forms of PHA with different inheritance patterns: A renal form with autosomal dominant inheritance exhibiting salt loss mainly from the kidneys, and a multi-system form with autosomal recessive form exhibiting salt loss from kidney, lung, and sweat and salivary glands.

 The hereditary lack of responsiveness to aldosterone could be due to at least two possibilities: 1.
 A mutation in the mineralocorticoid receptor that binds aldosterone, or 2.
 A mutation in a gene that is regulated by aldosterone.
 Linkage analysis on patients with the severe form of PHA excluded the possibility of linkage of the disease with the mineralocorticoid receptor gene region.
 Later, the severe form of PHA was discovered to be due to mutations in the genes SCNN1A, SCNN1B, and SCNN1G that code for the epithelial sodium channel subunits, α, β, and γ, respectively.